跳到主要内容

 Setup development environment

-Summary: In previous steps we learned concept of smart contract and basic ways of interacting with TON Blockchain through wallet apps and explorers.
+Summary: In the previous steps, we learned the concept of a smart contract and basic ways of interacting with TON Blockchain through wallet apps and explorers.

-This guide covers basic steps of setting up your smart contract development environment using Blueprint SDK and creating basic project template.
+This guide covers the basic steps of setting up your smart contract development environment using Blueprint SDK and creating a basic project template.

 Prerequisites